 Fabricated Feel

-We are nearing obsolescence.
+It feels like we are nearing obsolescence.

 Not abruptly—

-but by increments we applauded.
+but by increments we applaud.

 We artificialed our lives early.